CurtisNewbie/omnidb_mug/README.md

 - `\change` to change the instance used
 - `\export [SQL]` to export the result of query as an excel file
 - `\debug` to enable/disable debug mode (only works in interactive session)
+- `\insert` to dump INSERT sql for the returned rows

 ## Scripting